On March 31, 2021, my last living grandparent passed away.

 I replied with a nasty email of my own, which only seemed to fuel the inferno.
 My grandmother sent a package of hate to my house.
 After several more calls, the ex-wife stormed down to my mother's shop where my grandmother was getting her hair done and blasted her.

 That was it.

-My grandparents, whom I was so bonded with and who I have cherished memories, were gone.
+My grandparents, with whom I was so bonded and with who I have cherished memories, were gone.
 I mourned their loss in 2005.

 I reconnected with my grandfather following my contentious divorce in 2007.
 He even testified as a character witness for me in a nasty custody fight in 2009.
 Two years later, he passed away.